divergentbeats/ecoflowiot/README.md

 # ecoflowiot
-This repository is used for the exploration project.
+This project served as our exploration lab idea in the college.